THE LEGACY STONE

-Legacy Stone was the earliest viral artworks created in response to the unprecedented nature of the 2016 Republican candidacy, and the piece has taken on expanded resonance with the election and presidency of Donald Trump.
+Legacy Stone was the earliest viral artworks created in response to the unprecedented nature of the 2016 Republican candidacy, and the piece has taken on expanded resonance with the election and presidency of Donald Trump as well as the capital insurrection.
 The epitaph "Made America Hate Again", still rings true.

 3D Print of Tombstone